Hampton Wick: Hampton Wick in popular culture

 A tone poem Hampton Wick for orchestra was composed by Harry Waldo Warner and won the Hollywood Bowl Competition in 1932, then was premiered by Cincinnati Symphony Orchestra in 1934.
 The music was based on a poem by Onslow Frampton which was the pen name of Warner himself.

-In Cockney rhyming slang, "Hampton Wick" (often shortened to "Hampton") means Tom is a "dick" or "prick", both of which are British vulgar slang names for the penis.
-Hence a character called Hugh Jampton in the 1950s BBC radio programme The Goon Show amongst many other similar examples.
+In Cockney rhyming slang, "Hampton Wick" (often shortened to "Hampton") means "dick" or "prick", both of which are British vulgar slang names for the penis.
+Hence a character called Hugh Jampton (a Cockney homophone of "huge Hampton") in the 1950s BBC radio programme The Goon Show.
 Another use of the term appeared in the 2000s BBC TV series The Office when Tim Canterbury bemoans the quality of Slough's nightlife, recollecting a Tudor-themed club memorably displaying a punning notice stating "Don't get your Hampton Court" in the men's toilets.
 The title of rocker Sammy Hagar's 1982 album Standing Hampton also relates to the same piece of rhyming slang.
+Ian Dury used the name, and the phrase "Hamptons don't leave fingerprints", in the song "Blackmail Man" on his 1977 album New Boots and Panties!!

 Hampton Wick was the setting for the 1970s Thames Television situation comedy George and Mildred.
 The area is near the former Thames studios at Teddington and filming took place at Manor Road in Teddington.
 Hampton Wick was also the title of The Two Ronnies first "classic serial" spoof drama in their first BBC series (1973).
 Hampton Wick is referenced by British singer-songwriter Jamie T in the title track of his 2009 EP Sticks 'n' Stones.

 The Two Ronnies also use the word to comic effect in their 1971 sketch "The Ministry of Pollution" where the Minister of Pollution (Barker) says, "North and Southampton will be joined together into one enormous hampton".

 Hampton Wick (Station) also featured in the sitcom The Fall and Rise of Reginald Perrin as the first of his train-based excuses for arriving late for work: "Eleven minutes late, staff difficulties, Hampton Wick."